yaevvv/nginx_php_mysql_docker/README.md

 ....
 fi

-Файлы копируются в любой каталог
+Files are copied to any directory
-Запустить start.sh
+Run start.sh
-Если не установлен docker & docker-compose - скрипт скачает данные и установить Если все установлено - игнорируется
-NGinx & MySql установлены из репозитория DockerHub
-PHP собирался через Dockerfile(php.docker) - в принципе лучше все сервисы собрать под проект - компилировать имедж только с необходимыми данными + сразу можно сделать всю предварительную настройку
-Файл настроек nginx (default.conf) - имя сайта не прописывал можно тестировать с любым именем Переадресация www прописана но кроме этого нужно еще DNS запись A прописать (www.domain.name A IP) По поводу доступа к MySQL - сделан доступ только с хоста (в docker-compose.yml в настройках портов "127.0.0.1:3306:3306") Но все это можно откорректировать либо локальным iptables либо настройками SecurityGroup в aws (или другом Cloud)
+If docker & docker-compose is not installed - the script will download the data and install If everything is set - ignored.
+NGinx & MySql installed from the DockerHub repository PHP was compiled via Dockerfile (php.docker) - better all services build for the project, compile the image only with the necessary data + all pre-setting can be done at once
+The nginx settings file (default.conf) - the site name did not register, you can test with any name The www redirection is registered, but besides that, you also need to register a DNS record A (www.domain.name A IP) Regarding access to MySQL - access is made only from the host (in docker-compose.yml in port settings "127.0.0.1:3306:3306") But all this can be adjusted either with local iptables or with SecurityGroup settings in aws (or another Cloud)

 При заходе на http://IP/proxypage/wp.jpg - показывает ресурс